The Cheeger Inequality and Coboundary Expansion: Beyond Constant Coefficients: Sheaves on Simplicial Complexes

-There are obvious notions of subsheaves, quotient sheaves, and homomorphisms between sheaves, see \cite{First_2021_sheaves_on_complexes_preprint}\gap{}.
+There are obvious notions of subsheaves, quotient sheaves, and homomorphisms between sheaves, see \cite[\S4.1]{First_2023_sheaves_on_complexes_preprint}.
 An augmented sheaf (resp.\ sheaf) $\calF$ on a graph $X$ is said to be \emph{constant} if it is isomorphic to the constant augmented sheaf (resp.\ sheaf) associated to some abelian group $R$.
-A sheaf $\calF$ is called \emph{locally constant} if the restriction map $\res^\calF_{y\from x}:\calF(x)\to \calF(y)$ is an isomorphism for all $\emptyset \neq x\subsetneq y\in X$.